tasriyan/Knara.SourceGenerators.DesignPatterns/README.md

 1. Choose the generator that addresses your most pressing modernization need
 2. Follow the specific README for detailed setup and usage instructions
-3. Instruction on how to integrate the generator into your legacy project can be found in the [README-HOWTO.md](./README-HOWTO.md) file
+3. Instruction on how to integrate the generator into your legacy project can be found in this [guide](./dotnet-legacy-guide.md)

-## Inspiration and Learning

-Special thanks to [Mel Grubb](https://github.com/mel-gub) for his excellent Dometrain course that inspired this source generation approach.
-The course provided the technical foundation that made this modernization strategy possible.

----

 ### License
-This project is licensed under the MIT License.
+All the projects in this repository are licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

+---